 Please see link below for the latest investment consultant review, the consultant has performed well over the past year, meeting the majority of the aims and objectives to an excellent standard.
 The Fund remains pleased with the work produced by the consultant and aims to continue building on the good working relationship that has already been established.
-5c - Appendix 2 - Investment Consultant Review 2020.pdf (westminster.gov.uk)
+Investment Consultant Review 2022

 The Funds closely monitors all its investment managers and publishes voting activity in the Fund's Annual Report.
 This ensures that members and the public can be fully aware of voting actions and to ensure that the Fund monitors and delivers on change where needed.
 The Fund can also gain confidence that managers appointed are meeting expectations on key voting issues and on behalf of the Fund are using its vote to promote positive impact within our invested companies.
-The constant dialogue and investment manager profile received from the consultant, Deloitte, also ensures the Fund is able to make key investment decisions in relation to our holdings.
+The constant dialogue and investment manager profile received from the consultant, Isio, also ensures the Fund is able to make key investment decisions in relation to our holdings.

-Please see the following link below for the latest quarterly review of our investment managers, as prepared by Deloitte.
+Please see the following link for the latest quarterly review of our investment managers, as prepared by Isio.

-The Committee also expects any directly appointed asset managers and the pooling company (London CIV) to comply with the Stewardship Code (2020) and this is monitored on an annual basis.
+The Committee also encourages any directly appointed asset managers and the pooling company (London CIV) to comply with the Stewardship Code (2020) and this is monitored on an annual basis.
 The Fund will continue to collaborate with the London CIV on maintaining a share voting policy for the equity managers on the London CIV platform and actively seeks to align these policies with investment manager insights.
 Lobbying with other London CIV clients will give the Fund greater control and impact over voting choices and a centralised process will ensure that voting remains consistent and has the greatest impact.
+Please see a review of the Fund's asset managers and their compliance with the Stewardship Code 2020, the Fund is engaging with those managers who are not currently signatories.